sergiognavarroortiz/Coding-Challenge/README.md

 # Coding-Challenge
 Codes of Deep Learning and Optimization

+This file i recommend to run it in RStudio 3.5.1 using Windows 10

 The following code contains the solution to the problem called "Smart Exploration Problem", this problem was solved with R.